frosty6742/frozen-slimes-v2/README.md

 ## Check out the [Discord](https://discord.gg/vhHEsKjWGV)

+You can buy printed cases [here](https://original-dolphin-wq2ppp.mystrikingly.com/).
+Feel free do dm me if you want other cases printed.

-This project will currently be using a Wemo D1 mini, mpu6050, bmi160 or bno085s, and a TP4056 charger.
+This project uses a Wemo D1 mini, mpu6050, bmi160 or bno085s, and a TP4056 charger.
 On my personal slimes I wanted to use a 18650 batteries due to the longer battery life and how easy they are to get.

 This is the second version of the case with a hotswappable 18650, strap slots build into the pcb and a much improved pcb design.